Tensor ideals of abelian type and quantum groups: Tensor ideals of abelian type

 \begin{theorem} Let $\cA$ be a pseudo-tensor category with commutor and assume $\cR(\cA)^M=0$ for some $M\in\mN$.
 Then $\Ob$ yields a bijection between prime tensor ideals and prime thick tensor ideals, with inverse $\bI\mapsto \bI^{\max}$.
 Hence a tensor ideal $\cI$ is prime if and only if it is semiprimitive and $\Ob(\cI)$ is prime.
 If $\bk$ is algebraically closed, every prime tensor ideal is faithfully prime. \end{theorem}

 In the rest of the subsection we prove Theorem~\ref{Thm:FinR}.
-In \cite[Proposition~2.1.7]{Sinf} it was proved (in a different formulation) that prime ideals in the oriented Brauer category are faithfully prime.
-We adapt the ideas into a proof of the following proposition:
+In \cite[Proposition~2.1.7]{Sinf} the following proposition (in a different formulation) was proved for the oriented Brauer category.
+We adapt the ideas to generalise the result: